AdobeDocs/commerce-php/src/pages/development/advanced-reporting/modules.md

 ---
-group: advanced-reporting
-title: Modules providing advanced reporting
+title: Modules for advanced reporting | Commerce PHP Extensions
-functional_areas:
-    - Reports
+description: Learn about the PHP modules that Adobe Commerce and Magento Open Source use for provide advanced reporting functionality.
 ---

 Advanced reporting functionality is implemented in the following Commerce modules.